Updated 17 November 2010***Be sure you ask at immigrations about your visa as rules and fees seem to change often. ***

 1. If you got married in Peru, you need either your Partida de Matrimonio or your Acta de Matrimonio, which must be legalized by RENIEC.
 In order to legalise your document, first you need to go to the Banco de la Nacion and pay 17 soles.

-● You will need to fill out Form F004 and change the status of your visa.
+• Form F004 (to change the status of your visa.
 If you have a tourist visa, mark the first box.
 If you have a different visa, you'll have to fill out the blanks at the top.
-(Either click on the link and print it off the website.
-Ignore the description, just find F004, open the document and print it.
-Or get it for free at immigrations.)

 1. Make copies of everything so that they can stamp your copies.
 Leave the originals at the Mesa de Partes at Immigrations come back when they tell you to.
 They will probably tell you to call or email them in 15 days to check the status of your CE.